knpuniversity/oo/knpu/episode2/service-classes.md

 # Service Classes

 Well hey!
 Welcome back!
-It's time to put our new object-oriented skills *really* into practice.
-We're working on the same project: it has ships, you choose them, then they engage in epic battle!
+It's time to put our new object-oriented skills into practice.
+We're working on the same out of this world project: it has ships, you choose them, then they engage in epic battle!

 In an editor, far far away, you'll see a simple application that runs this:
 `index.php` is the homepage and `battle.php` does the magic and shows the results.
-Last time, we created a single class called `Ship`, which describes all the properties of a ship - it's like a container for one ship's details:
+Last time, we created a single class called `Ship`, which describes all its properties - it's like a container for one ship's details:

 [[[ code('7074e3820c') ]]]